-3. The request may be made to the President, to any judge of the Court, or to the Secretariat, by any means of communication.
-In every case, the recipient of the request shall immediately bring it to the President's attention.
+4. The request may be submitted to the Presidency, to any Judge of the Court, or to the Secretariat, by any means of communication.
+In every case, the recipient of the request shall immediately bring it to the attention of the Presidency.